10 easy ways to save water

 5. Dishwashers

-Second, and this is an easy one to remember, only use the dishwasher when you have a full load.
+Use the rinse-hold option (if your dishwasher has one) and only run the dishwasher when you have a full load.

 6. Washing up